Caranea/pokes---ngrx-example/README.md

 ## Data mapping

 I started with mapping out the data we get from poke API and planning the object structure I need to create from it.
 It lives in pokemon.model.ts.
 Some inconsistencies in API reflect in the application- for example when searching by color, pokeAPI returns species instead of pokemons which have different structure I needed to display.
-Note: PokeAbi doesn't provide pagination in their by color endpoint, hence the app displays all species at once.
+Note: PokeApi doesn't provide pagination in their by color endpoint, hence the app displays all species at once.

 ## Store and caching